it2media/Logging/README.md

 You never have to think about the *Microsoft.Extensions.Logging*'s **EventID** parameter anymore.

-The EventID is a ushort generated based on the given log message
+The EventID is a ushort generated based on the given log message.

 The GetHashCode-algorithm is based on the .NET Core implementation of the StringOrCharArray's class int returning GetHashCode-algorithm, which seems to work well considering the limitation of an EventID for the Windows-EventLog to ushort (0-65535) for backward compatibility reasons.

 https://github.com/it2media/String/blob/master/src/IT2media.Extensions.String/StringExtensions.cs